franciscop/edittable/fields.md

 ];
 ```

-However let's say we want to change the header (and placeholder) texts:
+However let's say we want to change the header (and placeholder) texts.
+Then we'll use a simple object:

 ```js
 var fields = {